Saptashrungi: Legends

-This temple is one among the 51 Shakti peethas located on the Indian subcontinent and is a location where one of Sati's limbs, her right arm is considered to have fallen when grief-stricken and agitated Shiva was carrying her dead body round the world on his shoulders, and Vishnu had cut her body into pieces with his Sudarshana Chakra.
+This temple is one among the 51 Shakta pithas located on the Indian subcontinent and is a location where one of Sati's limbs, her right arm is considered to have fallen when grief-stricken and agitated Shiva was carrying her dead body round the world on his shoulders, and Vishnu had cut her body into pieces with his Sudarshana Chakra.
 The story behind this event is that King Prajapati Daksha, father of Sati (the incarnation of Goddess Parvati, wife of Lord Shiva), was performing a yagna (yagna is defined as a Hindu fire ritual sacrifice when deities of the Vedic times like Agni, the fire god, and others were invoked by offering oblations such as ghee (clarified butter), milk, grains and so forth) called as Brihaspatirityadi.
 Sati (also called Shakti) who was Lord Shiva's wife, attended the function without invitation.
 Daksha who was not fond of his son-in-law, as he considered him a mendicant, purposely did not invite him for the yagna, while he invited all other gods.
 Sati felt deeply insulted by the slight shown by her father towards her husband whom she had married out of deep love.
 Even then she decided to attend the yagna uninvited by her own father.
 When she went there, her father compounded the insult by totally ignoring her presence and vilifying Shiva.
 Sati felt deeply humiliated and hurt, and then in frustration she jumped into the yagna fire and committed suicide.
 When this news was conveyed to Shiva, first he sent his assistant to the site to enquire and take revenge.
 Shiva also came to the yagna site and created a furor.
 In a state of grief and anger he put Sati's dead body on his shoulders and started wandering round the universe.
 Looking at this grave situation, Brahma and Vishnu decided to intervene and bring back Shiva to his normal self.
 It was then decided that Vishnu will follow behind Shiva, and with his Sudarsha Chakra cut Sati's dead body into pieces.
 Thus Vishnu cut her into 51 pieces (108 pieces are also mentioned in many Puranic texts) as Shiva traveled around the world and these fifty one body parts of Sati fell at different locations in the subcontinent, and all these places came to be known as Shakthi Peethas (abode of goddess Shakthi or Durga).
 Her right arm fell on the Saptashrungi hills and the place became holy, and a Shakthi Peeth came to be established here.